Our centre

 A Learner’s time at Passages is documented during 1:1 Learner/Mentor meetings and their work is filed in an online portfolio.
 This is a curation of their self-directed work.

-We are a democratic community using Sociocracy for decision-making.
-Passages is modeled after other self-directed, democratic schools such as: Sudbury Valley School, and Summerhill School.
+• We are a democratic community and our Weekly Community Meeting is where decisions are made, by the learners for the learners.
+Modeled after other self-directed, democratic schools such as: Sudbury Valley School, and Summerhill School.

-The youth-run, democratic meetings offer opportunities for collaborative thinking, advocacy and self-awareness, democracy in action and more.
-These meetings are where we, as a community, make all our decisions.
+These meetings offer opportunities for collaborative thinking, advocacy and self-awareness, democracy in action and more.

 At Passages, older learners become natural mentors and offer guidance to younger people which in turn helps older learners develop empathy and compassion.